 If you’re not a member of the organization that owns an API that you want to use:

-Log in with an account in the organization that owns the API.
+Log in using an account in the organization that owns the API.

 If you don’t have an account with the organization, review the documentation in the API Portal for information about how to request an account.